 Codeine is readily absorbed from the gastrointestinal tract.
 It is rapidly distributed from the intravascular spaces to the various body tissues, with preferential uptake by parenchymatous organs such as the liver, spleen and kidney.
 Codeine crosses the blood-brain barrier, and is found in fetal tissue and breast milk.
 The plasma concentration does not correlate with brain concentration or relief of pain; however, codeine is not bound to plasma proteins and does not accumulate in body tissues.

 The plasma half-life is about 2.9 hours.
 The elimination of codeine is primarily via the kidneys, and about 90% of an oral dose is excreted by the kidneys within 24 hours of dosing.
 The urinary secretion products consist of free and glucuronide conjugated codeine (about 70%), free and conjugated norcodeine (about 10%), free and conjugated morphine (about 10%), normorphine (about 4%), and hydrocodone (1%).
 The remainder of the dose is excreted in the feces.

-Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules is indicated for the relief of the symptom complex of tension (or muscle contraction) headache.
+Butalbital, acetaminophen, caffeine, and codeine phosphate capsules are indicated for the relief of the symptom complex of tension (or muscle contraction) headache.

-Butalbital, Acetaminophen, Caffeine, and Codeine Phosphate Capsules is contraindicated under the following conditions:
+Butalbital, acetaminophen, caffeine, and codeine phosphate capsules are contraindicated under the following conditions:

 – Hypersensitivity or intolerance to acetaminophen, caffeine, butalbital, or codeine.